-Embedding Module: We resort to the powerful feature extraction capability of CNNs to process the input tensor Y. The Mbed module acts as a dimensionality reduction step in mapping the large 3D input tensor to a condensed 1D feature embedded vector.
+Embedding Module: We resort to the powerful feature extraction capability of CNNs to process the input tensor \mathbf{Y} .
+The Mbed module acts as a dimensionality reduction step in mapping the large 3D input tensor to a condensed 1D feature embedded vector.
 It treats the 3D input tensor as a 3-channel input and adopts 1D convolutional kernels to encode the dependencies between the adjacent samples in each input channel.
-The Mbed module has three convolutional layers with 1D kernels which feeds into the dense layers.
-The dense layers generate the 1024×1 feature embedded vector f for further processing by the ATN module.
-The architectural detail of the Mbed module is shown in Table I. We resort to using parametric ReLU (PReLU) activation function in the convolutional layers as it has shown considerable improvement when the negative values are not zeroed out citeXX.
+The architectural detail of the Mbed module is shown in Table I. We resort to using the parametric ReLU (PReLU) activation function [36] in the convolutional layers as it has shown considerable improvement when the negative values are not zeroed out.
 The PReLU performs non-linear mapping of an input x as in equation 3.